Afraym-Herz/E-commerce_dashboard/README.md

 ### doing list

-1 - create form field contain ( name - price - product code - description - image - rate )
+1 - create form field contain ( name - price - product code - description - image )
 2 - pick image (install package use it when click on icon ) and convert it to file 3 - show circular indicator until show image (package) 4 - display image in the container after convert it as file